Like

 Clean the drip pan every

+month.
 Many newer refrigerator

 models are “auto-defrosting”.
 These models heat up the interior